3rd Grade: Earth Science

 What happens to water as it travels through mushy, smushy wetlands and swamps?
-Find out all about the water cycle before filling in the scientific terms in the swamp scene.
+Find out all about the water cycle and fill in scientific terms in the swamp.

 Did you know that ocean water is salty, but river water is not?
-Find out how these different types of fresh water and salt water mix together in this informative worksheet on the water cycle.
+Find out how fresh and salt water mix together in this water cycle worksheet.

-Our ecosystems need a brave protector -- is your third grader up to the challenge?
-Teach him how to identify harmful pollutants with this science worksheet that doubles as a coloring page.
+Our ecosystems need a protector; is your third grader up to the challenge?
+Identify harmful pollutants in a science worksheet that doubles as a coloring page.

 From glaciers to mountains to wetlands, our planet has lots of different landforms.
 Help your child learn all about them with this fun earth science crossword.